JBostroem96/indieProject/Sources.md

 https://fonts.google.com/ was used for the google fonts implemented

 https://stackoverflow.com/a/37978628 was of great help when I had trouble fetching the attributes from AWS Cognito.

+https://stackoverflow.com/a/73550428 was of great help when trying to access the foreign key values when it was already mapped